An Empirical Study on Governance in Bitcoin's Consensus Evolution: Research design

-We outline the implementation of the research method conducted for this study in an abstract graph in \cref{fig:method}.
-The oval shapes indicate processes, the lines show the process flow, the rectangular shapes indicate data objects, and the cylinders indicate archives.
-Different colours highlight whether the processes and corresponding objects are related to data sampling or GT analysis.
-The process steps are further described in the subsequent sections.

-In summary, the process started with a purposeful sampling~\cite{oates2006researching} of data, specifically from BTC's development channels.
-Relevant samples were discovered in these archives by filtering and purposefully selecting ({\it cherry-picking}) samples with high relevance to consensus rule changes.
-The selected samples are efficiently sorted through the use of flexible coding~\cite{deterding2021flexible}.
-Further, snowball sampling and triangulation~\cite{corbin2014basics} avoided limitations from the selected samples by discovering additional samples.
+This study started with sampling~\cite{oates2006researching} from Bitcoin Core's development archives.
+The samples were collected by purposive sampling (\cref{sec:purposive}) and filtering (\cref{sec:filtering}) those relevant to consensus changes.
+These samples were sorted using flexible coding~\cite{deterding2021flexible} (\cref{codesCategories}).
+Further, we applied snowball sampling and triangulation \cite{corbin2014basics} (\cref{snowballing}) to avoid limitations from the initial samples.
+A graph of the research method is outlined in \cref{fig:method}.